EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 ## Conclusion

-In conclusion, we observed that Adam optimizer performed better other than optimizers like Stochastic Gradient Descent(SGD) and on all the models.
+In conclusion, I observed that Adam optimizer performed better other than optimizers like Stochastic Gradient Descent(SGD) and on all the models.

 Se-Resnext10132x4d also performed well but was quit slow.

-Using learning rate scheduler helped us a lot to obtained a good accuracy on the Public Leader Board.
+Using learning rate scheduler helped me a lot to obtained a good accuracy on the Public Leader Board.
 Increasing the number of epochs usually improve the accuracy of train data, how- ever we will usually end up with over-fitting.
 We then limited our number of epochs to be between 25-30 and also validated on the training set showed by the table.
 We again observed that Cross Entropy Loss performed better than